 Every estate agency in the UK remembers the arrival of the portals.
 First came Rightmove, then Zoopla and OnTheMarket.
-At the time, they were a convenience.
-A new way to reach buyers.
+Initially, they seemed like a convenience—a new way to reach buyers.
 Within a few years, they had become essential.

-Today, we are at the beginning of a similar shift.
-This time, it’s not about how buyers discover properties.
-It’s about how agencies manage conversations, qualify leads, and scale service.
-And once again, it’s being driven by technology – this time in the form of AI assistants.
+Today, we're at the beginning of a similar shift.
+This time, it's not about how buyers discover properties.
+It's about how agencies manage conversations, qualify leads, and scale their service.
+And once again, it's being driven by technology—AI assistants.

 What portals changed

-Before portals, estate agents managed listings through newspaper ads, shop windows, and phone calls.
+Before portals, estate agents managed listings through newspaper adverts, shop windows, and phone calls.
 Portals made property searches instant and self-serve.
-That changed the expectations of buyers, who no longer waited to hear from an agent before seeing what was available.
+This transformed buyer expectations—clients no longer waited to hear from an agent before seeing what was available.

-The agencies that adapted quickly gained an edge.
-Those that resisted eventually had to catch up.
-Portals didn’t eliminate the role of the agent, but they redefined where value was delivered.
+Agencies that adapted quickly gained an edge.
+Those that resisted eventually had no choice but to catch up.
+Portals didn't eliminate the role of the agent, but they redefined where value was delivered.
 Visibility became standard.
 Service became the differentiator.

 What AI is starting to change

-AI is doing something similar today – not with listings, but with the client journey.
+AI is having a similar effect today—not with listings, but with the client journey itself.

-Enquiries used to be handled manually.
-Every email, call, or form submission was read and responded to by a person.
-That worked when volume was low.
-It no longer works when clients expect a response within minutes, across multiple channels, and outside business hours.
+Enquiries used to be handled entirely by people.
+Every email, call, or form submission required someone to read and respond.
+That worked when volume was manageable.
+It no longer works when clients expect responses within minutes, across multiple channels, and outside business hours.

-AI assistants are beginning to take on that initial workload:
+AI assistants are beginning to handle that initial workload by:

 • Responding instantly to new leads